Bayesian Neural Networks for Reversible Steganography: Methodology

 \subsection{Reversible Steganography}

 Reversible steganography considers the following scenario.
 A sender communicates a message to a receiver by introducing removable modifications to a carrier signal.
-We refer to the original signal as the \emph{cover} and the modified counterpart as the \emph{stego}.
-Residual modulation is a conventional technique for hiding messages within digital images in a reversible fashion.
-We propose a simple scheme based on residual modulation for incorporating a Bayesian neural network (BNN) with a schematic workflow illustrated in Figure~\ref{fig:rev_stego}.
+We refer to the original signal as the \emph{cover} and its modified counterpart as the \emph{stego}.
+Residual modulation is a conventional technique used to hide messages within digital images in a reversible fashion.
+There are many variations of residual modulation~\cite{2005_1381493, 2007_4099409, 2009_4811982, 2011_5762603, 2014_6746082}.
+An optimal coding for residual modulation is the subject of ongoing research and the choice has few implications for the findings of the study.
+The following workflow describes a scheme based on residual modulation that incorporates a Bayesian neural network (BNN), as illustrated in Figure~\ref{fig:rev_stego}.
 In the preliminary phase, pixels of an image are divided into a \emph{context} set and a \emph{query} set, denoted respectively by $\boldsymbol{x}$ and $\boldsymbol{y}$.
+A common method of context/query splitting is to form a chequerboard pattern such that each query pixel has $4$ adjacent context pixels connected horizontally and vertically.
 A BNN is then deployed to predict the intensity of each query pixel as well as to estimate the inherent variance in data based on the given contextual information: